VJAI/Safe/README.md

 | grunt deploy --platform=android   | Deploy the app in Android device  |
 | grunt tests                       | Run the Jasmine unit tests |

-Please scan the grunt file and discover other grunt commands.
+Please scan the grunt file and discover more grunt commands.

 ## Settings

 The key that is used to encrypt the credential is stored in the settings file which exist under src/js.
 You SHOULD update the `encDecKey` and set a complex base64 string to it.

+## Known issues

+While testing in couple of Nexus devices I noticed the encryption is taking too much time!
+I tested in a brand new Moto E device and it was blazing fast.
+If you are facing too much slowness then you could turn off encryption by overriding the `encrypt` property in settings file to false, which I don't recommend!

 ## Contributions

 Safe supports currently iOS and Android platforms.
 If you are interested to extend the support to other platforms please <a href="http://www.prideparrot.com/contact">contact me</a>.
+I'll be glad to help out.

 ## License